afnog/sse/virtualization/ganeti-exercise.md

 Then `reboot` the host and log in again.

+### Install DRBD

+The Ganeti manual has instructions for this, but they are confusing and out-of-date for Ubuntu 16.04, so we skip that step and do it here instead:

+	sudo apt install drbd-utils

+Edit `/etc/modprobe.d/drbd.conf` and make it look like this:

+	options drbd minor_count=128 usermode_helper=/bin/true

+Edit `/etc/modules` and add the following line at the end:

+	drbd

+Load the kernel module (driver) now:

+	sudo modprobe drbd

+### Continue Ganeti installation

 Start following the [Ganeti installation tutorial](http://docs.ganeti.org/ganeti/2.15/html/install.html), skipping the following sections:

 * Anything to do with KVM (we're using Xen instead)
+* Installing DRBD (we already did that)
-* Installing DRBD and Installing RBD: skip to [Installing Gluster](http://docs.ganeti.org/ganeti/2.15/html/install.html#installing-gluster) instead.
+* Installing RBD: skip to
+  [Installing Gluster](http://docs.ganeti.org/ganeti/2.15/html/install.html#installing-gluster) instead.
 * KVM userspace access
 * Configuring the network